skysoft501/Anonymous-Messenger/README.md

 # *Features*

+* Send single or bulk emails with or without file attachments.
+Separate each email address with a ",".
+L
 * Cc: send as many carbon copies to different email addresses.
-Separate each with a "space" "comma" "space".
+Separate each email address with a ",".

 * bcc: send as many blind carbon copies to different email addresses.
-Separate each with "space" "comma" "space"
+Separate each address with a ","

 * Attachment: Send any file attachment of any format or size.
 No restrictions.